plasticityai/coldbrew/README.md

 Add any requirements of your project in the standard Python [`requirements.txt` format](https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format).
 Note: Python modules that are pure Python will almost certainly work.
 Python modules that use C code may or may not work properly depending on if they have external dependencies or rely heavily on specific operating system functionality.

 ### 3. Bundling files
-To bundle additional files into the virtual file system, simply add them to the `/customize/files` folder.
+To bundle additional files or scripts into the virtual file system, simply add them to the `/customize/files` folder.
 They will be available at runtime under `/files` in the virtual file system.

 ### 4. Building
 To build, simply navigate to the project root in terminal and run `./build.sh`.
 This will kick off a build process within a Docker container.
+The first build will take quite some time as it will have to compile Python from source.
+Subsequent builds will be much faster with caches.
+If you need to clean all caches for some reason, run `./clean.sh`.

 ### 5. Running
 To test, simply navigate to the project root in terminal and run `./serve.sh`.
-This will run a web server at [http://localhost:8000](http://localhost:8000) that will embed your custom Coldbrew Python environment.
+This will run a web server at [http://localhost:8000](http://localhost:8000) that will embed your custom Coldbrew Python environment for use.

 ### 6. Saving space (Optional)
 The version of Coldbrew distributed by CDN can be quite large since it makes an AJAX request to download the entire Python standard library.
 Your particular Python program / application / script, however, may not need all of these files.
 We have included an easy way to slim down the data bundle.
 Modify `customize/keeplist.txt` to include paths to all files of the standard library that your application uses to keep them (sort of like a reverse `.gitignore`), any other files will not be bundled at runtime.
 You can easily generate this list of files by passing `monitorFileUsage: true` to the Coldbrew `load` method and then calling `Coldbrew.getUsedFiles()` in the JavaScript console *after* running your Python program / application / script.